“And if you are Christ’s, then you are Abraham’s seed, and heirs according to the promise.”

 The words “according to the promise” are the emphatic words of this verse.
 Just as Abraham received eternal life by faith, so we receive eternal life by claiming God’s promise of salvation.
 We are one with Old Testament believers.

-The promise of grace made to Abraham (3:16,17) comes alike to anyone who trusts Christ’s cross for salvation.
+The promise of grace made to Abraham (Ga 3:16,17) comes alike to anyone who trusts Christ’s cross for salvation.
 No one can work his way to heaven.
-All must come the same way – by the pure, unadulterated, sovereign grace of God.
+All must come the same way – by God’s pure, unadulterated, sovereign grace.

 God gives us eternal security at the point of our salvation.

 God makes us secure in Christ because salvation depends on His power, not ours (John 10:29; Romans 8:31-32, 38,39) and on His promises (John 3:16-36; 5:24).
 God’s love (Romans 5:6-10) and immutability guarantee our eternal security (2 Timothy 2:12,13).
 He has the power to eternally deliver salvation for us (John 10:29; Romans 8:31-39).
 He preserves it for us (1 Peter 1:4,5; Jude 1, 24).
 He will never condemn the Christian to hell (Romans 8:1; Ephesians 1:3; 2:6) because our Defense Attorney defends our case (Hebrews 9:24; 7:25; 1 John 2:1,2).
 The indwelling Holy Spirit seals our salvation for eternity (Ephesians 1:13,14; 4:30).